UCLA-Yang/Dendritome_analysis/Box_Analysis_P56dataset/readme.md

 This script will generate (the numbers correspond to the result files):
 - 1: Bar plot showing the distribution of cell count per box by each brain
-- 2: Bar plot showing distribution of cell count per box for all brains combined
+- 2 (Suppl Fig7a): Bar plot showing distribution of cell count per box for all brains combined
 - 3: Dendrogram and similarity heatmap for different parameter combinations in the box clustering
 - 4: The plot showing the changes of Silouette score for different parameter combinations in the box clustering
-- 5: Dendrogram and similarity heatmap in the final box clustering
+- 5 (Fig5b): Dendrogram and similarity heatmap in the final box clustering
-- 6: Bar plot showing cell count per Dendritic Module (DM)
+- 6 (Suppl Fig7b): Bar plot showing cell count per Dendritic Module (DM)
-- 7: Distribution of sizes of connected components in each DM
+- 7 (Fig7a): Distribution of sizes of connected components in each DM
-- 7.1: Heatmap showing distribution of boxes across the Striatal.Community and Morphological Territories (MTs)
+- 7.1 (Suppl Fig7d): Bar plot showing cell count per Morphological Territories (MTs)
-- 7.2: Bar plot showing cell count per Morphological Territories (MTs)
+- 7.2 (Fig7b): Heatmap showing distribution of boxes across the Striatal.Community and Morphological Territories (MTs)
-- 8: Line plot showing the covariation of morphometrics of top 25 representative cells in each MT
+- 8 (Fig5c): Line plot showing the covariation of morphometrics of top 25 representative cells in each MT
 - 9: Line plot showing the covariation of morphometrics of top 10 representative cells in each MT
 - 10: Heatmap showing correlation heatmap of top 25 representative cells by each MT
-- 11: Heatmap showing the distribution of median-normalized features across DMs, by each brain and all brains combined
+- 11 (Fig6, Suppl Fig9): Heatmap showing the distribution of median-normalized features across DMs, by each brain and all brains combined
-- 12: Bar plot showing the distribution of D1- and D2-MSNs in each Dendritic Module (DM)
+- 12 (Suppl Fig7c): Bar plot showing the distribution of D1- and D2-MSNs in each Dendritic Module (DM)
-- 13: Bar plot showing the distribution of D1- and D2-MSNs in each Morphological Territories (MTs)
+- 13 (Suppl Fig7e): Bar plot showing the distribution of D1- and D2-MSNs in each Morphological Territories (MTs)
 - 14: Heatmap showing D1 vs. D2 morphometric comparison in each box for each DM (boxes are filtered based on different cell count thresholds)
 - 15: Heatmap showing the distribution of average morphometrics across DMs
 - 16: Heatmap showing the distribution of average morphometrics across DMs and individual brain